Fort Parramatta

-Fort Parramatta was the name was given to a fort north of Wellington, New Zealand, in the 1840s.
+Fort Parramatta was the name given to a fort north of Wellington, New Zealand, in the 1840s.
+It was built 1846-47.
+The earthquakes of 1848 and 1855 reduced the building to a ruinous condition.
 The remains of the fort are still visible on the Ngatitoa Domain in Porirua City, but the surrounding suburb name has been changed to "Paremata".